 One of the key signs of addiction is the inability to stay away from a substance or behavior even after trying to place limits or ultimatums on yourself.
 Another red flag is hiding the habit from loved ones or friends.
 If you have found yourself making even the slightest of excuses or telling the tiniest of lies to avoid revealing your drinking or drug habit to a loved one, this can be considered risky behavior.
 Other subtle signs of addiction include decreased socialization, which can be in the form of canceling plans, abandoning commitments, or simply ignoring relationships.
 How do you recognize if you might have an addiction to drugs or alcohol?
 Here are some questions you can ask yourself:

-- Do you spend a large portion of your time thinking about, using, or finding ways to obtain drugs and/or alcohol?
+- Do you spend much time thinking about, using, or finding ways to obtain drugs and/or alcohol?

 - Are you falling behind at work and/or school because of your substance abuse?

-- Are you struggling financially, as most of your money goes towards supporting your substance use?
+- Are you struggling financially, as most of your money supports your substance use?

 - Have you engaged in deceitful behavior to obtain drugs/alcohol and to keep using without interference from others?

-- Do you need to constantly increase the amount you are using to feel high?
+- Do you need to increase the amount you use to feel high constantly?

-- Have you ever experienced symptoms of withdrawal when unable to use at all or in the amount that you are used to?
+- Have you ever experienced withdrawal symptoms when unable to use it at all or in the amount you are used to?

-- Have you made several attempts to stop using but being unable to stop entirely?
+- Have you made several attempts to stop using but cannot stop entirely?